Taking your bike on the London Underground

 Further information

-Since I originally created this webpage, Transport for London has got its act together and nowadays produces a somewhat decent [website].
-It carries the same information as here, both in its Bicycle Tube Map (see [tube maps] page), and on its [Cycling] page.
+Since I originally created this webpage, Transport for London has got its act together and nowadays produces a somewhat decent website.
+It carries the same information as here on its Cycling page.

-The hexadecimal colour-values used on this webpage for the Underground Lines are the official (RGB, not “web-safe”) ones given in Transport for London’s Colour standard: see TfL’s [Design standards].
+The hexadecimal colour-values used on this webpage for the Underground lines are those given by TfL in its User Guide for the presentation of Service updates.